An exceptional locus in the perfect compactification of $A_g$

-Let $\sA_g$ denote the stack, and $A_g$ the coarse moduli space, of principally polarized abelian $g$-folds and $\sA_g^P$, $A_g^P$ their perfect cone compactifications; these are particular toroidal compactifications.
-This paper shows that the sublocus $\sA_{1,g-1}^P$ of $\sA_g^P$ that parametrizes abelian varieties with an elliptic factor is exceptional in the sense of birational geometry.
+Here is some of the notation used in this paper.
+We let $\sA_g$ denote the stack, and $A_g=[\sA_g]$ the coarse moduli space, of principally polarized abelian $g$-folds and $\sA_g^P$, $A_g^P$ their perfect compactifications.
+These are particular toroidal compactifications, and dominate the Satake compactification $A_g^{Sat}$ of $A_g$.
+Stacks that classify abelian varieties with level $n$ structures will be denoted by $\sA_{g;n}$, etc. In general the geometric quotient of an algebraic stack $\sX$ will, when it exists, be denoted by $[\sX]$.

+We let $H_g$ denote the line bundle of weight $1$ modular forms on $\sA_g^P$.
+It gives a $\Q$-line bundle on $A_g^P$ that can, in turn, be identified with the pullback of a $\Q$-line bundle on $A_g^{Sat}$.
+The boundary $D_g=\sA_g^P\setminus\sA_g$ is a geometrically irreducible $\Q$-Cartier divisor, but is not Cartier; even at the stack level there are denominators.